Hand, Foot and Mouth Disease (HFMD) in Babies

 An infected person does not display any symptoms immediately.
 It takes 3 to 6 days for the symptoms to appear.
 This period is referred to as the incubation period.
 The illness starts with fever, and in a day or two, blisters start appearing.
 These blisters break and disappear after a week.
 HFMD lasts between seven to ten days.

 How HFMD is Diagnosed

 Doctors check for the symptoms and observe the rashes or blisters.
 Sometimes, the doctor might require a throat swab, a stool or blood sample to confirm whether the child is infected with the disease.

 In most cases, the infection disappears without treatment.
 However, hand foot and mouth disease treatment can help ease discomfort.
 HFMD cure can include the usage of:

 - Ointments to soothe blisters

-- Pain-killing medication, such as acetaminophen or ibuprofen
+- Pain-killing medication, such as acetaminophen

 - Syrups or lozenges to soothe painful, sore throat